What To Look For In A Pack And Play For Your Baby

 In addition, some brands include a storage bag with their pack and plays.
 The bag keeps it clean when it’s not in use.
 And since the bag usually has a handle, it's easier to maneuver, which is important when traveling.

-Pack And Play Safety Considerations
+Pack And Play Safety Tips

 sleeping baby